4 blockbuster trades that would shake up entire 2025 NFL offseason

-It's been less than a week since the Philadelphia Eagles claimed a 40-22 win in Super Bowl 59, putting an absolute beating on the two-time defending Super Bowl champion Kansas City Chiefs, and now it's time to turn the page on the 2024 NFL season and begin to set our sights on 2025.
-The beginning of free agency is only a month out and the NFL Draft will be here before we know it, but teams don't need to wait before they can begin negotiating trades.
+It's been less than a week since the Philadelphia Eagles claimed a 40-22 win in Super Bowl 59, putting an absolute beating on the two-time defending Super Bowl champion Kansas City Chiefs, and now it's time to turn the page to the NFL off-season and begin to set our sights on 2025.
+The beginning of free agency is only a month out, and the NFL Draft will be here before we know it, but teams don't need to wait before they can begin negotiating trades.

-It feels as though we're on the verge of what could be an explosive offseason.
-One that's filled with movement of some of the league's biggest and most notable stars, and who knows, maybe a big-time draft asset as well.
+It feels as though we're on the verge of what could be an explosive NFL off-season.
+One that's filled with the movement of some of the league's biggest and most notable stars, and who knows, maybe a big-time draft asset as well.

-Below are four trades that could come to fruition this spring that could end up changing the landscape of the National Football League ahead of the 2025 season.
+Below are four trades that could be completed this spring and could change the landscape of the National Football League ahead of the 2025 season.

 Philadelphia Eagles kick off repeat bid with trade for Myles Garrett

-Philadelphia Eagles general manager Howie Roseman has been so aggressive and so lights out in all facets of team building that it may be time we start questioning if he's been utilizing the dark arts to build this Super Bowl winning Goliath in the City of Brotherly Love.
-If Josh Sweat — who had 2.5 sacks in the Super Bowl and made it clear he believed that he should've been the game's MVP — leaves in free agency, the Eagles will need a contingency plan.
+Philadelphia Eagles general manager Howie Roseman has been so aggressive and so lights out in all facets of team building that it may be time we start questioning if he's been utilizing the dark arts to build this Super Bowl-winning Goliath in the City of Brotherly Love.
+If Josh Sweat- who had 2.5 sacks in the Super Bowl and made it clear that he believed that he should've been the game's MVP– leaves in free agency, the Eagles will need a contingency plan.

 Enter Myles Garrett.